 - unsafe electrical, heating or plumbing systems,

-- faulty porches and steps, and
+- faulty porches and steps that present a safety risk, and

 In order to be eligible for this grant, homeowners must be at or below 80% of the area median income.
 Income and assets will be verified before a home repair contract is issued.
 The total household income based on the number of people living in the home, cannot exceed the following:

 || Maximum Income